Just the job! Teaching swimming one of nation's most rewarding careers30/06/2022

 Swim England data shows 96 per cent of swimming teachers in the UK love their job, and love giving back to the community to support children in developing an essential life skill.

-Yet the pandemic has had a staggering impact on the numbers of swim teachers, resulting in a nationwide shortage of more than 6,200.
+Yet the pandemic has had a staggering impact on the numbers of swim teachers, resulting in a nationwide shortage.

 My new career has given me so much